bruno-garcia/sentry-crash-reporter/README.md

 # Sentry Crash Reporter

-> This is very much a WIP
+_This is very much a WIP_

 Cross platform Desktop Crash Reporter for Sentry.

+> Windows, macOS and Linux.

 If you require requesting a user's consent before uploading a a crash report, this project might be for you.